RiseTech UnifyID API Documentation

 DON'T

-- Store credentials in source code
+- Store API keys in source code

-- Log sensitive data or tokens
+- Log sensitive data or API keys

 - Share API keys via email/chat

-- Use production keys in dev/test
+- Use production keys in testing

 - Skip error handling